 Step 2a – Problems with Relationship Chains

 In the documentation, Analysis Services tabular model object-level security, table-level security cannot be set for a model if it breaks a relationship chain.
 An error is generated at design time.
-For example, if there are relationships between the Employee Table (1) and the Fact Table (2), and another relationship between Facility Table (3) and the Employee table (1), you cannot secure the Employee table (1).
+For example, suppose there are relationships between the Employee Table (1) and the Fact Table (2) and another relationship between Facility Table (3) and the Employee Table (1).
+In that case, you cannot secure the Employee table (1).
 If Employee table (1) is secured, a query on Facility table (3) cannot transit the relationships between tables 1 and 2, nor 2 and 3.
-In this case, a separate relationship could be configured between Facility table (3) and Fact Table (2).
+In this case, a separate relationship between Facility Table (3) and Fact Table (2) could be configured.

 Note that the error below when I tried to save the changes.
-We did not give the reader access to the Employee table, but a relationships that passed through the table, so the OLS would not allow that.
-SO, in this “Play” example, we could make only Budget sales access NONE and the changes save.
+We did not give the reader access to the Employee table, but a relationship that passed through the table, so the OLS would not allow that.
+So, in this “Play” example, we could make only Budget sales access NONE and the changes save.

-What we could do is Hide the BudgetSales and the Facility table from the HR Users.
+We could Hide the BudgetSales and the Facility table from the HR Users.
 These are the two tables on the left of the Employee and FactPay relationship.